 Understandably, your little one will need your comfort and maybe some mild pain relief to get through this phase.

-There are a variety or signs and symptoms for teething.
+There are a variety of signs and symptoms of teething.

 Your baby may experience, all, some or none of the following, but knowing what to look out for will mean that you will know what is going on should your baby’s behaviour start to change.

 Download this daily routine template to take back control and get out of perpetual survival mode!

 - Excessive Chewing, Sucking and Biting

 Drooling & Teething Rash